pauldelatte/pauldelatte.github.io/_pages/other.md

 ## Reading list

-See my [Goodreads profile](https://www.goodreads.com/review/list/162952279?shelf=read) to see the last books I have read.
+The last books I have read can be found on my [Goodreads profile](https://www.goodreads.com/review/list/162952279?shelf=read).

 ## Contact me